AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 --

 ## License
-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) ** License.
+This project is licensed under the **Creative Commons Attribution-ShareAlike (CC-BY-SA) 4.0** License.
 See the ‘License.text’ file for further details.

-The files are protected by a password that can be requested to the owner and will be provided.
-The password request via email at: **ale.brusasco@gmail.com**.

 --